RWTH-HPC/sx-aurora-offloading/docs/building.md

   Points to `libveio.so` (required for static linking).

 - `NECAURORA_TARGET_COMPILER_CLANG`
-  The path to the clang compiler used for target compilations with the option `-fopenmp-nec-compiler=clang`.
+  The path to the Clang compiler used for target compilations with the option `-fopenmp-nec-compiler=clang`.

 - `NECAURORA_TARGET_COMPILER_RVCLANG`
   The path to the target compiler used for target compilations with the option `-fopenmp-nec-compiler=rclang` preset.